hatsukychan/crowdsec/README.md

 [![Multiple Platforms support](https://github.com/crowdsecurity/crowdsec-docs/blob/main/crowdsec-docs/static/img/supported_platforms.png)](https://doc.crowdsec.net/)

 ## Outnumbering hackers altogether

 By sharing the threats they face, users help protect each other (hence the name Crowd-Security).
-CrowdSec is designed for modern infrastructures, using a "Detect Here, Remedy There" approach.
-This allows you to analyze logs from multiple sources in one place and block threats at different levels of your stack (application, system, and infrastructure).
+CrowdSec is designed for modern infrastructures and follows a "Detect Here, Remedy There" approach.
+This allows you to analyze logs from multiple sources in a single place and block threats at different levels of your stack (application, system, and infrastructure).

-CrowdSec comes with built-in scenarios (such as brute force, port scan, web scan, etc.) adapted for most use cases.
-You can easily extend them by selecting additional scenarios from the **[HUB](https://hub.crowdsec.net)**.
+CrowdSec comes with built-in scenarios (such as brute force, port scanning, web scanning, etc.) that cover most common use cases.
+You can easily extend these by selecting additional scenarios from the **[HUB](https://hub.crowdsec.net)**.
 It is also simple to customize existing scenarios or create your own.

 ## Installation